-- Social worker to discuss your support network of family and friends, employment history, and financial needs
+- Social worker, to discuss your support network of family and friends, employment history, and financial needs

-- Anesthesiologist to discuss potential anesthesia risks
+- Anesthesiologist, to discuss potential anesthesia risks

-- Chemical dependency specialist to aid those with history of alcohol or drug abuse
+- Chemical dependency specialist, to aid those with history of alcohol or drug abuse

-Which tests are required before getting a liver transplant?
+What tests are required before getting a liver transplant?